code-423n4/2022-10-blur-findings/data/RaymondFam-G.md

 PUSH1 [revert offset]
 JUMPI

+Disclaimer: There have been several bugs with security implications related to optimizations.
+For this reason, Solidity compiler optimizations are disabled by default, and it is unclear how many contracts in the wild actually use them.
+Therefore, it is unclear how well they are being tested and exercised.
+High-severity security issues due to optimization bugs have occurred in the past .
+A high-severity bug in the emscripten -generated solc-js compiler used by Truffle and Remix persisted until late 2018.
+The fix for this bug was not reported in the Solidity CHANGELOG.
+Another high-severity optimization bug resulting in incorrect bit shift results was patched in Solidity 0.5.6.
+Please measure the gas savings from optimizations, and carefully weigh them against the possibility of an optimization-related bug.
+Also, monitor the development and adoption of Solidity compiler optimizations to assess their maturity.

 ## Private/Internal Function Embedded Modifier Reduces Contract Size
 Consider having the logic of a modifier embedded through an internal or private (if no contracts inheriting) function to reduce contract size if need be.
 For instance, the following instance of modifier may be rewritten as follows: